JimWhiting91/RepAdapt/README.md

 The scripts in this repository were written for a SLURM-based HPC and a local 48-CPU server.

-Each dataset is comprised of a single VCF or SNPTabke, these are available at FigShare (doi.XXX) and should be placed into the `data/VCFs` subdirectory.
+Each dataset is comprised of a single VCF (WGS and Capture) or SNPTable (Pool), these are available at FigShare (doi.XXX) and should be placed into the `data/VCFs` subdirectory.

 Similarly, links to reference genomes used are available in `metadata/fastq_accessions_and_doi.csv`.
 Each reference genome should have its own subdirectory within `data/reference_genomes`, that includes the relevant annotation in `.gff` format.